mattpascoe/dotfiles/README.md

      alias -g H='| head'  # git log H will show only the first 10 lines of the log

-Also I have a "tools" method for shell functions. look at shell-common and the __tools* functions.
+Also I have a "tools" method for shell functions.
+Look at shell-common and the __tools* functions.

 I may look at https://www.chezmoi.io/ as an alternative to this dotfiles repo and setup.sh.
 I do like I can just use my script anywhere tho.